-Whether you are expecting your perior or not, plan to bring your typical feminine hygiene products with you.
+Whether you are expecting your period or not, plan to bring your typical feminine hygiene products with you.
 You are coming to a new elevation and are exerting your body beyond what you would typically do.
 The unfamiliar environment and diet can affect your hormone levels causing another period to start even if you just finished your cycle.
 If you typically have a light flow, it is recommended to bring extra tampons and pads with you because your flow might increase due to the exertion.
-When choosing what products to bring with you, consider using tampons mostly because pads can cause chafing; but generally, just bring what is comfortable.
-Diva cups are also a reliable choice on the trail and require less maintenance.
+When choosing what products to bring with you, bring what is comfortable and works best for you.